Grave of the Fireflies: Critical reception

-On 25 December 2016, Toei Company made a Twitter post that read "Why did Kiriya have to die so soon?" (なんできりやすぐ死んでしまうん, Nande Kiriya sugu shinde shimaun?) in order to promote an episode of Kamen Rider Ex-Aid.
-The hashtag became popular, but Toei deleted the tweet after receiving complaints that referencing the Grave of the Fireflies line "Why do fireflies die so soon?" (なんで蛍すぐ死んでしまうん, Nande hotaru sugu shinde shimaun) was in poor taste.
-Before that, the ranking website Goo's readers voted the film's ending the number 1 most miserable of all anime films.

 In June 2018, USA Today ranked it 1st on the 100 best animated movies of all time.
 In 2022, the film was ranked 225th on Sight & Sounds Greatest Films list (Critics + Directors' combined poll), being one of the only three animated films to make the top 250 (alongside My Neighbor Totoro and Spirited Away).

 Film director and critic Haruo Mizuno reviewed Grave of the Fireflies on his popular TV series.
 He praised the film for the honorary image of the soldiers of Japan through the depiction of the fireflies, and the moving depiction of a heartbreaking experience many people of Japan had lived through.

-After seeing the reactions of the audience after a screening of the film at Festival « Pour éveiller les regards », Jean-Jacques Varret, head of Les Films du Paradoxe, knew he had to distribute it in France.
-It was released in two Parisian arthouses and the reaction was modest.
-Following the release however, Les Films du Paradoxe chose to release the film on video cassettes and on the streaming service Canal+.

 Public reaction

 After the international release, it has been noted that different audiences have interpreted the film differently due to differences in culture.
 For instance, when the film was watched by a Japanese audience, Seita's decision to not come back to his aunt was seen as an understandable decision, because it was understood how Seita had been raised to value pride in himself and his country.
 Conversely, American and Australian audiences were more likely to perceive the decision as unwise.